tryretool/legal/pages/agreements/customer-terms-of-service.md

 ### Our Removal Rights

-If we believe that there is a violation of the Contract that can simply be remedied by Customer's removal of certain Customer Data, Custom Apps or Customer's reconfiguration of the Services or disabling of a Non-Retool Product, we will, in most cases, ask Customer to take direct action rather than intervene.
-However, we may directly step in and take what we determine to be appropriate action, if Customer does not take appropriate action, or if we believe there is a credible risk of harm to us, the Services, Authorized Users, or any third parties.
+If we believe that there is a violation of the Contract or the Acceptable Use Policy, we may take action as we determine appropriate for the nature of the violation, such as suspending your access to the Services, terminating the Contract, or removing Custom Apps or Customer Data if they present harm to Retool, other Retool customers, or any third parties.

 ## PAYMENT OBLIGATIONS